110th Mechanized Brigade: 2025

 As of 23 January 2025, during the Russian assault on Velyka Novosilka, the 110th Brigade didn't get the time to withdraw from the southern part.
 On 31 January, the brigade command announced they were critically short of infantry personnel.
 An officer of the brigade declared that soldiers went absent without leave (AWOL) "pretty frequently".

-In February 2025, Mykola Chumak was replaced as brigade commander by Colonel Serhiy Zakharevych, who had previously been the deputy commander of the 33rd Mechanized Brigade.
+In February 2025, following the fall of Velyka Novosilka, brigade commander Ihor Hubarenko was replaced by Colonel Serhiy Zakharevych, who had previously been the deputy commander of the 33rd Mechanized Brigade.
 Zakharevych was killed by a Russian missile strike on the village of Huliaipole in Dnipropetrovsk oblast on 1 July, 2025.

+In December 2025, the brigade's deputy commander, who had been detained in December 2024, was put on trial for extortion along with five other soldiers.
+According to the Ukrainian State Bureau of Investigation, the group set up a scheme that allowed servicemen of the brigade not to report for duty while still being registered as members of the unit and receiving full pay, half of which was to be transferred to the deputy commander.
+Those who refused to pay were sent to the most dangerous parts of the front.
+The total damage caused to the state was estimated at around five million hryvnias.